bessman/pytest-reserial/README.md

     problem with your code was actually a hardware failure.

 -   Some of the tests depend on the device being in a certain state, and some of the tests depend on the device being in *another* state.
-So you can't run the entire test suite all at once, instad being forced to stop it halfway through and mess with a bunch of wires and buttons before you can run the rest of the tests.
+So you can't run the entire test suite all at once, instead being forced to stop it halfway through and mess with a bunch of wires and buttons before you can run the rest of the tests.